What is U Nonimmigrant Status?

 U Nonimmigrant Status v.
 SIJS

-- A child in Article 10 proceedings may qualify for both U Nonimmigrant status or SIJS.
+- A child in Article 10 proceedings may qualify for both U Nonimmigrant status and SIJS.

 - Many children opt to apply for SIJS because:

-- SIJS generally provides a much faster path to a green card.
+- SIJS generally provides a much faster path to a Legal Permanent Resident (LPR) card.

 - Unlike the U Visa that has a current annual limit of 10,000 approvals per year, there is no limit on the number of SIJS approvals that can be issued by federal immigration authorities on an annual basis.